bergzeit/github-actions/README.md

+# Changelog

+Important changes according to the version they are release in.

+## 2.1.3

+- Workflow: docker-build-release.yml
+  -  Adds an optional input argument `build_args` for the docker build-args argument.
+This enables us to use more docker file arguments in the novomind hosted services.

 # Workflows
 ## `azure-docker-build-release.yml`
 Build a docker image and push it to Azure container registry.
 See the workflow file itself for possible/required inputs and secrets.